-The Career Services is a resource where students can receive assistance in the areas of career planning and job search.
+Career Services is a resource where students can receive assistance in the areas of career planning and job search.
 A variety of services are provided to give guidance to students as they go about choosing, preparing for and entering a career.
-Additionally, the Career Center develops relationships with employers to provide internship/practicum opportunities for Donnelly College students.
+Additionally, Career Services develops relationships with employers to provide internship/practicum opportunities for Donnelly College students.